+What is a push-pull routine?
 Let’s go back to the ’80s—back to the era of Miami Vice, Mötley Crüe, parachute pants, and Lee Haney’s dominance of bodybuilding.
 Just as you don’t hear “totally awesome” much anymore, another term from back then has slipped out of popular usage in gyms.
 It’s “push-pull,” and it’s a way of dividing your upper body workouts into pushing muscles on one day and pulling muscles on another day.
 This was especially popular in the ’80s when most bodybuilders trained individual muscles less frequently than they did in the ’70s but not as infrequently as they do today.
-We’ll explore this evolution and explain why a push-pull system is still a totally awesome way of working muscles more often.
+We’ll explore this evolution and explain why a push-pull split is still a totally awesome way of working muscles more often.

 It seemed like Arnold Schwarzenegger lived in Gold’s Gym.
 In the early ’70s when he was Mr. Olympia, he worked out twice daily and trained body parts three times per week (not counting calves and abs, which he trained daily).
 Not everyone had the luxury of hitting the iron twice daily, but almost every bodybuilder was working body parts every other day.
 By the late ’70s, this started to change.
 Splits that stressed muscles twice per week were the norm.
 And in the ’80s, this was often stretched to twice every eight days via a popular three-on, one-off split (three training days, followed by one rest day).